James-Whitfield/rn-formdata-issue/README.md

 There is a previous closed issue with no solution provided [here](https://github.com/facebook/react-native/issues/37268)

-The issue only appears when the formdata object has over ___ keys.
+The issue only appears when the FormData object has over 300 keys.

 This repo has been created to reproduce the issue.
 A single button has been added to the home screen which will cause the crash.

+This issue does not occur on any android device tested.

 ## Reproduction Steps